opena11y/fae/centos7-configuration.md

 * The `fae-util` service is used to load and analyze the pages using the Openajax evaluation library for websites.
 * The `fae-util` service runs in the backgound waiting for an evaluation request.
 * In centos7 service scripts go in the `/etc/init.d` directory.
+* A sample `fae-util` service script is in the `fae2/scripts` directory
-* You may need to edit the `fae-util` script for the directories associated with your virtual environment and fae2 files
+* You may need to edit the sample `fae-util` script for the directories associated with your virtual environment and fae2 files

 ```
 $ cd /etc/initd/